 Car crashes remain one of the primary safety risks in the United States.
 According to a report cited by the Insurance Information Institute (III), nearly 4.8 million people were injured in auto accidents nationwide in 2020 alone.
-It is normal to be worried that your loved one may have serious injury or fatality if you have not heard from them for an unexpected period of time.
+It is normal to be worried that your loved ones may have serious injury or fatality if you have not heard from them for an unexpected period of time.

 Finding out whether or not someone you know was hurt in a car crash can be a stressful and unnerving process.
 One of the challenges is that there is no a central database to refer to or a single phone number to call to ensure that you will get the right answer to the question.
 At the same time, that does not mean that it is impossible to get this information.
 Quite the contrary, you can find out a lot by making a few phone calls.
 Here are three main ways to find out if someone was involved in a serious car accident in Nevada:

-1.Local Hospitals and Medical Providers: If you are concerned about a serious crash, nearby hospitals and medical providers are generally the best place to start.
+1.Local Hospitals and Medical Providers: If you are concerned about a serious car crash, nearby hospitals and medical providers are generally the best place to start.
 You can call the hospitals in the area where you believe that your friend or family member was driving.
 Under the Health Insurance Portability and Accountability Act (HIPAA), medical providers cannot tell you much.
 However, they generally can tell you whether or not a person is a “patient” at the facility.
 If no hospitals in the area have a record of a person being a patient, they may not have been seriously hurt in a crash.
 If they do have a record of a person receiving treatment, you can take action to make contact with them directly at the facility.

 3. Friends, Family, and Other Personal Contacts: Finally, you may also be able to get information by reaching out to your friends, family, and other personal contacts.
 They can sometimes have better information than the authorities—especially if the hospital and the police cannot seem to track down any information at all.
 It may be that your loved one is dealing with the aftermath of a relatively modest accident on their own.
 Alternatively, there may not have been a crash.

 It should be noted that police officers in Las Vegas try to make an effort to notify a person’s closest loved ones if a serious accident has occurred.
 Unfortunately, the process is not always smooth—in some cases, law enforcement officers have trouble getting access to emergency contact information.
+With this in mind, it is useful to try to make a proactive effort to track down information about a car accident if you are concerned that your family member or loved one was involved in a local crash.

 The aftermath of a serious crash can be chaotic.
 Not just at the accident scene itself, but also at the hospital and the police station.
 Unfortunately, it can sometimes be difficult for family members, friends, and other loved ones to get access to the information that they need.
 There are some proactive steps that you and your family members can take ahead of time to help ensure that information is shared after a serious accident.
 Here are two strategies: